emacs-eask/cli/docs/content/en/Development-API/_index.md

 ## 🔍 Function: eask-write (`msg` &rest `args`)

-Like `eask-msg` function but without newline at the end.
+Like the `eask-msg` function but without the newline at the end.

 ```elisp
 (eask-write "Print this message without newline...")